Fragrant-Hot Ground Chilies (Sichuan Chili Flakes, Xiang La La Jiao Mian, 香辣辣椒面)

 Source: Chilies grown in Guizhou Province and processed in Chengdu, Sichuan

-Ingredients: chilies, vegetable oil
+Ingredients: chilies, rapeseed oil

 Size: 7 ounces (200 grams); 2 cups by volume